cebollinos11/smuggler/README.md

 #todo

+make it so the progress is an object with methods use methods to increase variables bind to the ui controller make the report scene use the progress object

+make it so the gameplay scene shows the win condition make it so the reward scene check for win condition
+- mission completed
+- mission failed
+- you died
+ Collect
+ Smuggle
+ Destroy

 Improve destroyer - maybe it spawns fighters? / tractor beam Zoom button
 Try again to move camera when combat